 Pros and cons of the Spinergy Rev-x Roks

-As you can understand from the previous paragraphs is that buying a pair of these wheels is risky business.
+As you can understand from the previous paragraphs, buying a pair of these wheels is risky business.
 But that’s just one of the issues with the Spinergy Rev-x Roks.
 Here’s a list of the biggest (dis)advantages of these wheels.

 - Carbon doesn’t degrade.
 So age isn’t a factor in ride quality, usage is.